ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ### Logical

-The "logical" class stores boolean truth values, i.e. TRUE and FALSE.
+The `logical` class stores boolean truth values, i.e. TRUE and FALSE.
 It is used for storing the results of logical operations and conditional statements will be coerced to this class.
 Most other data-types can be coerced to boolean without triggering (or "throwing") error messages, which may cause unexpected behaviour.

 ```r